ranjanphdiiti/ranjanphdiiti.github.io/README.md

   ICLA, ISI Kolkata, 2025

 - *Modal Logics for Approximation Frames*
   Calcutta Logic Circle, 2025

 - *A Semantics of the Basic Modal Language Based on a Generalized Rough Set Model*
-  Polish Congress of Logic, Nicolaus Copernicus University, 2025
+  Polish Congress of Logic, Nicolaus Copernicus University, Toruń, Poland, 2025

 - *Modal Logic for Fused Relational–Neighbourhood Rough Set Models*
-  Australasian Association for Logic (Online), University of Queensland, 2025
+  Australasian Association for Logic (Hybrid), University of Queensland, Brisbane, Australia, 2025

 ### Schools and Workshops
+- Recent Trends in Logic and Game Theory (RTLG 2026), Madras School of Economics and ISI Chennai, 2026
+- Asian Workshop on Philosophical Logic, Jadavpur University, 2025
 - Indian School on Logic and its Applications, IIT Goa, 2024
 - National Workshop on Mathematical Logic and Applications, Gauhati University, 2024
-- Asian Workshop on Philosophical Logic, Jadavpur University, 2025
 - ICLA, IIT Indore, 2023

 ---